EffectOrientedProgramming/book/Chapters/04_Superpowers.md

   effect4
 ```

-We run the effect again in the `NeverWorks` scenario
+We run the effect again in the `NeverWorks` scenario,
-  , causing it to execute the fallback Effect.
+  causing it to execute the fallback Effect.

 ## Superpower 5.
 Concurrent Execution